jacobjove/deploy-docker-ssh/README.md

   <a href=""><img alt="deploy-docker-ssh status" src="https://github.com/iacobfred/deploy-docker-ssh/workflows/units-test/badge.svg"></a>
 </p>

 This [action](https://docs.github.com/en/actions) pulls Docker images (and any necessary files) to a remote server via an SSH connection and starts up the associated container(s) after optionally running additional commands on the server.

 It is intended to be used after Docker images are built and pushed to a container registry—e.g., through use of Docker's [build-push-action](https://github.com/docker/build-push-action).

+It depends on the ssh-agent action (https://github.com/webfactory/ssh-agent);
+make sure to use the ssh-agent action according to its documentation before using this action, so that the SSH agent is properly initialized.

 ## Inputs